rebelsky/sams-assorted-musings-reflections/faculty-chair-2020-02-18.md

 released: 2020-02-18
 current:
 ---
-About a month ago, I wrote about [the upcoming election of the chair of the faculty](faculty-chair-2020-01-23).
+About a month ago, I wrote about [the then-upcoming election of the chair of the faculty](faculty-chair-2020-01-23).
 I'm fortunate: I was not elected; I was not even nominated [1].
 We had two excellent candidates.
 I'm glad to say that I can soon say "The Chair of the Faculty is a VP" [2].
 I expect that the new Chair will do an awesome job and will represent us well.

 Why am I musing about this topic?
 I'm not completely sure.
 I'd written it down in my physical notebook, and my family made fun of